dickymoore/Douglas/README.md

 Douglas is a developer-lifecycle companion that automates an AI-assisted build, test, review, and release loop for software teams.
 It reads a configuration file, orchestrates lint/type/test/demo/retro pipelines, records outcomes for each agile role, and coordinates release policies and CI monitoring.

 > **Status:** Douglas is not yet published on PyPI.
 Install from source as shown below.
-The bundled OpenAI provider is a stub that logs prompts rather than contacting an API.
+The bundled OpenAI provider talks to the OpenAI API when credentials are configured and degrades gracefully to a local stub otherwise.

 ## Table of contents